milgra/zenmusic/doc/TECH.md

 - use clang format before commiting/after file save
 - use zen_core functions and containers and memory handling
 - create a new test for any new feature you add
-- if you mofify existing code be sure that a test covers your modification
+- if you modify existing code be sure that a test covers your modification
 - always run all tests before push
 - always run valgrind and check for leaks before push

-To create a dev build, tpye
+To create a dev build, type

 ```
 gmake dev